The 20 Best Familial Periodic Paralysis Doctors in The United States

 English

-Richard Barohn is a Neurologist in Kansas City, Kansas.
+Richard Barohn is a Neurologist practicing medicine in Kansas City, Kansas.
 Dr. Barohn is rated as an Experienced provider by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Inclusion Body Myositis, Myositis, Myasthenia Gravis, Thymectomy, and Tissue Biopsy.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Inclusion Body Myositis, Myositis, Myasthenia Gravis, Thymectomy, and Tissue Biopsy.

 Experienced in Familial Periodic Paralysis